SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    >
    > $$ A_{n}^{2} \times A_{n-1}^{2} \times ... \times A_{2}^{2} $$
    >
-   > When $n=4$, this formula will be 144, so there are some duplciates cases.
+   > When $n=4$, this formula will be 144, so there are some duplicates cases.

    | n | the # of join orders |
    |---|----------------------|